microsoft/pxt-microbit/docs/reference/bluetooth/on-uart-data-received.md

-# Bluetooth On UART Data Received
+# on UART Data Received

 Registers an event to be fired when one of the delimiter is matched.